 - You believe your claim was closed prematurely.
 If your job-related injury has not healed or your job-related illness is ongoing, and your case has been closed by the State, you may be able to reopen your case.
 You have 60 days from the time your claim was closed in which to protest or to appeal the closure of your claim.

 - Your condition worsens.
 If, after your case was closed, your job-related injury or illness worsens, you may file to reopen your case with L&I. You have a lifetime right to file for reopening under this circumstance.
-In most instances you have seven (7) years to file for reopening under this circumstance.
+In most instances, you have seven (7) years to file for reopening under this circumstance.
 You will need to have a doctor who, in his or her medical opinion, believes that your job-related condition is worse since the date your claim was closed.

 If you and a doctor agree that your condition has worsened, you must demonstrate that the condition is related to your on-the-job illness or injury.
 Your worsened condition does not have to be the exact same injury or illness; it only needs to be related to it.

 For example, if you injured your hip in an accident on the job, and that injury later led to problems with your back, you may file to reopen on the basis of your current back injury.
 In another example, if the stress of the injury or illness has affected your mental health, you may also have a basis for filing to reopen.
-Your doctor must be able to establish clearly that your condition has been aggravated since your initial claim and that any changes are related to the original injury or illness.
+Your doctor must be able to establish clearly that your condition has been aggravated by your initial claim and that any changes are related to the original injury or illness.

 Video: Re-Opening A Workers Comp Claim – Explained